zvictor/PocketFlow-Typescript/docs/core_abstraction/communication.md

 - **Set** via `set_params()`.
 - **Cleared** and updated each time a parent Flow calls it.

-> Only set the uppermost Flow params because others will be overwritten by the parent Flow.
+{% hint style="warning" %}
->
+Only set the uppermost Flow params because others will be overwritten by the parent Flow.

-> If you need to set child node params, see [Batch](./batch.md).
+If you need to set child node params, see [Batch](./batch.md).
-{: .warning }
+{% endhint %}

 Typically, **Params** are identifiers (e.g., file name, page number).
 Use them to fetch the task you assigned or write to a specific part of the shared store.